Canonical sequences of optimal quantization for condensation measures: Condensation measure with self-similar measure satisfying

-In this section, we first define the two sequences $\set{a(n)}_{n\geq 1}$ and $\set{F(n)}_{n\geq 1}$.
-Then, we calculate the optimal sets of $F(n)$-means, $F(n)$th quantization error, quantization dimension and quantization coefficient.
-We call the two sequences as \tit{canonical sequences} associated with the condensation system.
+In this section, we first define the \tit{canonical sequences} $\set{a(n)}_{n\geq 1}$ and $\set{F(n)}_{n\geq 1}$ associated with the condensation system, then calculate the optimal sets of $F(n)$-means, $F(n)$-th quantization error, quantization dimension and quantization coefficients.